luisfontes19/vscode-swissknife/README.md

 * replaceRoutine(cb) - This method will replace selected text in editor, with the resolved content from cb (if no text selected it replaces all text).
 It will call cb and send selected text in editor (all text if no selection) and context as a parameter. **cb is expected to be async** vscode - This variable holds the [vscode api](https://code.visualstudio.com/api).

 The use of this methods is optional.
-If you fill that its easier to just work directly with vscode api you can also do it:
+If you feel that its easier to just work directly with vscode api you can also do it:

 ```js
 Object.defineProperty(exports, "__esModule", { value: true });